DXHeroes/knowledge-base-content/problems/unsuccessful_products.md

 ## Zune Story

-Microsoft first introduced this portable media player in 2006, with several new generations of the device to follow.
-Zune faced these major challenges:
+Microsoft introduced its portable media player in 2006.
+From the very beginning, Zune faced these challenges:

-- inevitable comparisons to the iPod, which ruled the portable media marketplace
+- inevitable comparisons to the iPod
-- the fact that its software was only available for Windows.
+- its software was only available for Windows.

-In a financial report covering the fiscal quarter ending in December 2008, Microsoft said Zune revenues had decreased by 54%, or $100 million.
+In December 2008, Microsoft said Zune revenues had decreased by 54%, or $100 million.

-Microsoft admits that they were just chasing Apple and created a product that offered no reasons for customers to switch.
+Microsoft admits that they were just chasing Apple with a product that offered no reasons for customers to switch.

 ## Resources for Unsuccessful Product

 - AccountLearning: https://accountlearning.com/top-10-reasons-product-failure-measures-prevent-failure/
 - Investopedia: https://www.investopedia.com/financial-edge/0111/5-products-that-failed-and-why.aspx
 - USERVOICE: https://community.uservoice.com/blog/why-products-fail/